 May I add one thing to the point raised by P.B. in ‘Your problems solved’ (17 April)?
 For 40 years I have possessed and still possess the card left at the British Embassy, Moscow, by M. Mustapha Kunt.
 It gives his name and underneath the inscription, ‘Secretaire de l’Ambassade de Turquie’.
 This card was given to me by my late colleague and friend, the BBC’s diplomatic correspondent, Thomas Barman, who was at the British embassy in Moscow during Sir Archibald’s tenure as ambassador.
 Tom told me the story that goes with the card when we were at the 1959 Geneva Conference of Foreign Ministers.
 On my return to Vienna where I was then the BBC’s correspondent, my wife put M. Kunt’s card in our scrapbook with a simple paper covering on which she wrote, ‘For Adults Only’.
 This was intended to warn off our children.
 It didn’t.

 This could of course be a lie (DAMN YOU DOUGLAS).
 As could the email I received in 2011 (DAMN YOU TOO).
 Maybe the card possessed by Douglas Stuart was merely a prop in a prank which has persisted for decades.
 I can’t be sure.
 The upshot of it all, however, is that this letter, regardless of its actual birth, is of note and I adore it from either angle.
-Which is why it can be found in the first Letters of Note book, a shiny new edition of which is being published in October 2021.
+Which is why it can be found in the first Letters of Note book.
 Thanks for reading right to the end of this footnote.